FREE Case Review (866) 588-0600

 For a testamentary capacity to be valid during a lucid interval, the signee mustn’t be under the influence of another party.

-As long as all of the above conditions are met, and the person signing the will has a lucid interval, they have the capacity to execute the document, and the will is seen as valid.
+As long as all of the above conditions are met, and the person signing the will has a lucid interval, they can execute the document, and the will is considered valid.

 Sometimes, the will can be contested.
 In this case, the testamentary capacity has to be proven during the probate process.